 While environment definitely affects personality, temperament comes from a dog’s genes.
 What’s the difference?
 Temperament is how a dog reacts to things innately, and their personality is how they’ve learned to interpret their temperament.
 It’s a little bit like writing styles, except that it’s everything the dog does.

 All dogs present a risk, but good dog breeders have more accurate information on the background of their dogs.
 Breeders know not just the dog and its parents, but they often know the dog’s grand and great-grand parents, and can give an accurate picture of the likely temperament.
 Having owned two breeder dogs and having handled and known dozens more, temperament definitely comes from the parents and grandparents.

 I don’t want baggage.

 Sadly, adult dogs often come with some baggage.
 Usually, baggage is manageable.
 And often, people create baggage for the puppies we raise.
-But when families have a puppy, at least they know their puppy’s baggage.
+But when families have a puppy, they know their puppy’s baggage.